The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Introduction

-It is the purpose of this work to first discuss the independent effective gravitational action terms in such an expansion, after appropriate \emph{local} field redefinitions, which leave the scattering (S-) matrix of perturbative string theory invariant.
-In this respect, we shall reexamine (using a different basis of terms) the $\mathcal O(\alpha^\prime)$ terms of the bosonic part of the (Heterotic~\cite{Green_Schwarz_Witten_2012,Polchinski_1998}, for concreteness and phenomenological relevance) string effective action, involving antisymmetric tensor and graviton fields~\cite{Gross:1986mw,Metsaev:1987zx,Bento:1986hx,Bern:1987bq}.
-We shall impose target-space unitarity (\emph{i.e.} Gauss-Bonnet-type curvature-squared terms) and torsion interpretation for the antisymmetric-torsion field strength~\cite{Green_Schwarz_Witten_2012,Duncan:1992vz}.
-As we shall see, unlike the higher $D$-dimensional ($D > (3+1)$) case of \cite{Bento:1986hx,Bern:1987bq}, in the (3+1)-dimensional effective action (after string compactification) the imposition of both requirements is compatible, which allows for a direct link with the StRVM framework~\cite{bms,ms1}.
-Then, we shall argue that there is a scheme in which the additional (compared to the StRVM action) four-derivative terms are quadratic in the $\mathcal H$-field, contracted appropriately with Ricci and Ricci scalar curvature tensors, and thus the $\mathcal H$-path integration remains Gaussian and can be performed analytically.
-In this way we arrive at a non-minimal coupling of $\propto \alpha^\prime \partial_\mu b \partial_\nu b $ terms with the Ricci tensor $R^{\mu\nu}$, as the only type of extra terms in the contorted unitary $\mathcal O(\alpha^\prime) $ effective action.
-In cosmological settings, such terms will be shown to be extremely suppressed compared to the terms kept in the StRVM analysis~\cite{bms0,bms,bms2,ms1,ms2,Mavromatos:2022xdo,Dorlis:2024yqw,Dorlis:2024uei}, and hence they do not affect the earlier conclusions on the StRVM cosmology, which is, therefore, fully embeddable in the string framework.
+It is the purpose of this work to first discuss the independent effective gravitational action terms in such an expansion, after~ appropriate \emph{local} field redefinitions, that leave the scattering (S-) matrix of perturbative string theory invariant.
+In~this respect, we shall re-examine (using a different basis of terms) the $\mathcal O(\alpha^\prime)$ terms of the bosonic part of the string effective action (heterotic~\cite{Green_Schwarz_Witten_2012,Polchinski_1998}, for~concreteness and phenomenological relevance), involving antisymmetric tensor and graviton fields~\cite{Gross:1986mw,Metsaev:1987zx,Bento:1986hx,Bern:1987bq}.
+We shall impose target--space unitarity (i.e.,~Gauss--Bonnet-type curvature-squared terms) and torsion interpretation for the antisymmetric torsion field strength~\cite{Green_Schwarz_Witten_2012,Duncan:1992vz}.
+As~we shall see, unlike the higher $D$-dimensional ($D > (3+1)$) case of~\cite{Bento:1986hx,Bern:1987bq}, in the (3+1)-dimensional effective action (after string compactification), the imposition of both requirements is compatible, which allows for a direct link with the StRVM framework~\cite{bms,ms1}.
+Then, we shall argue that there is a scheme in which the additional (compared to the StRVM action) four-derivative terms are quadratic in the $\mathcal H$-field, contracted appropriately with Ricci and Ricci scalar curvature tensors, and~thus the $\mathcal H$-path integration remains Gaussian and can be performed analytically.
+In~this way, we arrive at a non-minimal coupling of $\propto \alpha^\prime \partial_\mu b \partial_\nu b $ terms, with the Ricci tensor $R^{\mu\nu}$ as~the only type of extra term in the contorted unitary $\mathcal O(\alpha^\prime) $ effective action.
+In~cosmological settings, such terms will be shown to be extremely suppressed compared to the terms kept in the StRVM analysis~\cite{bms0,bms,bms2,ms1,ms2,Mavromatos:2022xdo,Dorlis:2024yqw,Dorlis:2024uei}, and~hence, they do not affect the earlier conclusions on StRVM cosmology, which is, therefore, fully embeddable in the string~framework.